Name Meaning & Legal Status · Sweden

 See where Lucia is accepted — useful for multicultural families or anyone planning to live abroad.

-Check Lucia →
+See Lucia in Spain →

 Related resources